semaperepelitsa/osx-trash/README.md

 = Overview

-osx-trash is a command line program called trash[link:files/bin/trash.html] to manipulate the trash on Mac OS X. It uses AppleScript via Scripting Bridge on top of RubyCocoa to manipulate the trash, just like the Finder does.
+osx-trash is a command line program called trash to manipulate the trash on Mac OS X. It uses AppleScript via Scripting Bridge on top of RubyCocoa to manipulate the trash, just like the Finder does.
 Here's a simple example: